dldc-packages/literal-parser/README.md

 #### `{ mode: 'line' } | 'line'`

-> Print on a single line with spaces.
+> Print on a single line with spaces. _This is the default format_

 #### `{ mode: 'compact' } | 'compact'`